Sporph/.github/profile/README.md

 ## 📊 Transparency & Accountability

-Transparency is central to Sporph’s mission.
-We work with independent auditors and financial transparency organizations to ensure all funds are directed where they are needed most. **40% of our net income (post-expenses and taxes) is dedicated to direct aid and rebuilding efforts,** and **60% to reinvestment and dividends**, supporting Sporph’s growth, sustainability, and mission to aid high-need areas like Gaza and South Lebanon.
+Transparency is foundational to Sporph’s mission.
+We work with independent auditors and financial transparency organizations to ensure that funds reach where they are most needed.
+Sporph is committed to a **scalable profit-sharing model**:

+- **Initial Stages**: Funds will be directed toward platform building, scaling, and growth.
+- **Post-Stability**: Up to **40% of net income** (post-expenses and taxes) will go toward aid and rebuilding efforts.
+- **Sustainability & Growth**: The remaining income will be used for reinvestment or dividends to ensure Sporph’s growth and operational sustainability.

 - **Financial Reports**: Published quarterly and accessible via our [Impact Dashboard Repository](#).
 - **Open Source Tools**: Our technology stack is open source, fostering transparency and empowering other social impact initiatives.